Chapter 3301-83 Pupil Transportation

 (3) Possessing or upgrading skills through formal and/or inservice training related to transportation of preschool and special needs children.

-(4) A satisfactory report from the state bureau of criminal identification and investigation that includes information from the federal bureau of investigation shall be required prior to the hiring of an individual as a bus aide.
+(4) A satisfactory criminal background report in accordance with divisions (J) and (K) of section 3327.10 of the Revised Code.
 A new report shall be required every six years and the standard for evaluation of this report shall be as provided for in rule 3301-20-01 of the Administrative Code.
 Records shall be maintained by the employer and/or school district for a minimum of six years.

 (E) On-the-bus instructors